Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Share

-This guide gives you an overview of website engagement tracking, its benefits, and essential principles to follow.
+This guide gives you an overview of website engagement tracking, its benefits, and metrics worth tracking.

 You’ll walk away equipped with ideas and a roadmap on how to better track your website’s engagement, so you can improve the user experience (UX) and product experience (PX), and boost your revenue.